Stoymirov/Raven_internship_task_2025/README.md

 - QuantStart: Machine Learning for Trading
 - ScienceDirect: Deep Learning in Financial Markets
 - PyTorch Documentation: LSTM and Time Series
+# Raven Internship Task 2025 - Conclusion

+## Project Summary
+In light of the above, I was able to practice all my knowledge and gaim more insight into the world of quantative finance.
+Despite difficulties, I was able to recreate a popular trading strategy, explain the mathematics behind some other strategies and also show how AI could be included in the development of such algorithms as well as the challanges coming with the noisy data and the compexity of the market.